elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The pointercancel event fires when there is an ongoing pointer interaction, and then something happens that causes it to be aborted, so that no more pointer events are generated.
-There are several reasons this behavior may manifest itself including: The pointer device hardware was physically disabled.
-The device orientation changed (tablet rotated).
-The browser decided to handle the interaction on its own, considering it a mouse gesture or zoom-and-pan action or something else.
+  <div><strong>Interview Response:</strong> The pointercancel event fires when there is an ongoing pointer interaction.
+Something happens that causes it to get aborted so that no more pointer events get generated.
+There are several reasons this behavior may manifest itself, including the pointer device hardware was physically disabled, and the device orientation changed (tablet rotated).
+The browser decided to handle the interaction independently, considering it a mouse gesture, zoom-and-pan action, or something else.
     </div>
   </div>
 </details>

 ---

-### Explain the function and syntax of the setPointerCapture() method.
+### Explain the function and syntax of the setPointerCapture() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The setPointerCapture() method of the Element interface is used to designate a specific element as the capture target of future pointer events.
-Subsequent events for the pointer will be targeted at the capture element until capture is released via Element.releasePointerCapture().
+  <div><strong>Interview Response:</strong> The setPointerCapture() method of the Element interface gets used to designate a specific element as the capture target of future pointer events.
+Subsequent events for the pointer get targeted at the capture element until capture gets released via Element.releasePointerCapture().
 Pointer capture allows events for a particular pointer event (PointerEvent) to be re-targeted to a particular element instead of the normal (or hit test) target at a pointer's location.
-This can be used to ensure that an element continues to receive pointer events even if the pointer device's contact moves off the element (such as by scrolling or panning).
+We may use this approach to ensure that an element continues to receive pointer events even if the pointer device's contact moves away from the element (such as by scrolling or panning).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />